matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 persistent data structures in a nonfunctional language, just take my word for it, this is so much better.
 If you write a program that uses data structures like this, you will just be able to sleep at night.
 You are going to be happier.
-Your life is going to be better because there is a _huge_ quantity of things you will no longer have to worry about.
+Your life is going to be better, because there is a _huge_ quantity of things you will no longer have to worry about.